“Oh Annie, Dream Boat Annie, ship of dreams,

 In the early afternoon, when Ann and the kids were napping, I would often go hiking through trails in the woods.
 Some days, when the kids were old enough to be left alone, Ann went with me on the afternoon hikes, and one of those days was truly memorable.
 It was a beautiful mid-summer day in Northern Wisconsin, the gentle wind hummed as it wisped through the pine trees and the fresh pine air was exhilarating.

-Moving from one wooded area to another, we came into a small field filled with wildflowers.
+Moving from one wooded area to another, we came into a small meadow filled with wildflowers.
 As we strolled through, we heard the singing of a bird in the adjacent woods.
 The singing was so beautiful we stood, as if frozen, listening for ten minutes or longer.
 We never saw the bird, and have no idea what it was, but I always referred to it as a warbler, because I felt any bird that could sing like that, just had to be a warbler.

 After a time, the singing grew more and more distant, as the bird moved along to another area.
 When we could no longer hear the bird, we stuck around for another fifteen minutes or so, hoping the bird would come back our way.
 When it was evident the bird was not returning, we were saddened.